DEUS-AI/localbricks/REFACTOR.md

   - Verified valid_etl-settings.vs.yml
   - Verified landing_job_config.yml
 - Noted absence of example configurations in docs/ directory
+- Updated validation files with new terminology:
+  - Renamed extract_client_names to extract_dds_codes in pydantic_validation.py
+  - Renamed ClientSettings to DataSettings in bronze_factory
+  - Verified silver_factory already using new terminology

 ## Next Steps
-1. Move on to Phase 2: Validation and Utils Updates
+1. Move on to Phase 3: Client Job Updates
-2. Review pydantic validation files for old terminology
+2. Review client-specific job configurations
-3. Update factory validations
+3. Update client-specific task parameters
-4. Continue with client job updates
+4. Update client documentation

 ## Notes
 - All new code should use the new terminology (`domain`, `dds_code`)